 - Authority will grant Disembarkation/Embarkation (D/E) card with a valid Visit Pass on entry into Singapore

 - If you are a foreigner with family ties where your immediate family members are Singapore citizens or permanent residents, you will have to submit original supporting documentary evidence to establish the relationship

 - A Visa credit card, a MasterCard credit or debit card or a valid Internet Banking account in Singapore with DBS/POSB, OCBC, UOB, Standard Chartered Bank and Citibank, for payment (if applicable)

-- Additional documents may be required.
-You and your local sponsor may be requested to attend an interview.
+- You may have to submit additional documents .
+They may request you and your local sponsor to attend an interview.